maciejhirsz/beef/README.md

 There are two versions of `Cow` exposed by this crate:

 + `beef::Cow` is 3 words wide: pointer, length, and capacity.
 It stores the ownership tag in capacity.
-+ `beef::skinny::Cow` is 2 words wide, storing length, capacity, and the ownership tag all in a fat pointer.
++ `beef::lean::Cow` is 2 words wide, storing length, capacity, and the ownership tag all in a fat pointer.

 Both versions are leaner than the `std::borrow::Cow`: